Widening a doorway costs an average of $4,348

 French door installation costs $400 to $2,000, depending on the number of glass panels.

-Interior double doors without glass cost $170 to $1,200, not including installation.
+Interior double doors without glass cost between $170 and $1,200, excluding installation.
 They’re a popular choice for pantries, bedrooms, and closets.

 Sliding doors cost $300 to $4,000 to install.
 Glass doors tend to be more expensive.
 Barn door installation costs are similar.

-A big part of the cost of widening doorways comes from cutting the larger wall opening and reframing it.
-On average, carpenters may charge $250 to $400 for this job.
-Replacing an interior door frame costs $7 to $14 per linear foot, which takes two to three hours.
+A significant portion of the cost of widening doorways is attributed to cutting the larger wall opening and refitting it.
+On average, carpenters charge between $250 and $400 for this job.
+Replacing an interior door frame costs $7 to $14 per linear foot, which takes approximately two to three hours.

-Door trim or door casing costs $2 to $4 per linear foot or up to $155 per door.
-Door casing refers to the trim nailed to the drywall around the sides of the door to create the appearance of an aesthetically pleasing frame.
+Door trim or door casing costs $2 to $4 per linear foot, or up to $155 per door.
+Door casing refers to the trim nailed to the drywall around the sides of the door, creating the appearance of an aesthetically pleasing frame.

-Local contractors may charge $30 to $80 per hour, plus call-out fees, to widen a doorway and install a new door.
-Installing an average door takes one to three hours.
-Expect the job to take longer with wider doors in newly widened doorways, as the contractor will need more time to replace the door frame and complete other repairs.
-You may also need to budget for the cost to hire a painter to finish the project.
+Most contractors charge $50 to $150 per hour, plus any call-out fee, to widen a doorway and hang the new door.
+A basic install runs one to three hours.
+Expect the job to take longer, particularly with wider doors in newly widened doorways, as the contractor will need more time to replace the door frame and complete other necessary repairs.
+You may also need to budget for the cost of hiring a painter to complete the project.

-Typical labor costs to widen doorways for wheelchair access are detailed in the table below.
+Labor costs for widening doorways to accommodate wheelchair access are detailed in the table below.

 Labor Task | Average Cost Range |